 How ridiculous I found myself thinking you know this stuff inside out.
 “Why are you writing it down?”
 “Why are you adding stats that you could recite in your sleep!”
 I shrieked at myself.
 “Are you likely to lose your mind between now and Saturday!”

 It was a dip in confidence.
 Not to be confused with a sensible level of nerves because you want to do well.
 One is good for your performance, the other can destroy it.
-(If you aren’t sure pick up a copy of Fight the fear where I help you reduce your fears to a sensible level often getting rid of them all together but being mindful that sometimes a little nerves is good for you.)
+(If you aren’t sure pick up a copy of Fight the fear where I help you reduce your fears to a sensible level often getting rid of them all together but being mindful that sometimes a little nerves is good for you.
+And if you are like most of my readers you will follow this with my next book Taking Control Of Your Mind where you can explore what type of person you are and how to honour that to achieve more and overcome any obstacle – buy it here.)

 So I did what any good coach would do and I talked to another coach.
-Me and Gordon Tredgold have been proverbially kicking each other’s butts for years.
-In fact it’s thanks to him I’ve achieved more and I know I’ve been able to help Gordon too.
-(I love relationships that are win win like that.
-I highly recommend Gordon’s books, and yes you guessed it Gordon highly recommends mine too!)
+My coach has been proverbially kicking my butt for years.
+In fact it’s thanks to them I’ve achieved more and I know I’ve been able to help my coach too.
+(I love relationships that are win win like that.)

-So I messaged Gordon.
-Something along the lines of “Hey Gordon, I’ve got the major wobbles about Saturday.
+So I messaged my coach.
+Something along the lines of “Hey, I’ve got the major wobbles about Saturday.
 I know I can do this with bells on but still….”

-Gordon replied with the right words as we usually do for each other, but when you are bordering on a dip in confidence that can induce fear (and trust me as author of Fight the fear I know this stuff (again inside out!) if you don’t fix the confidence then fear is only a step away.)
-So despite the fact I believed Gordon and if Gordon Tredgold tells you, you are an awesome speaker, then you are an awesome speaker I still was feeling concerned at a level I didn’t want to take to the event.
+They replied with the right words as we usually do for each other, but when you are bordering on a dip in confidence that can induce fear (and trust me as author of Fight the fear I know this stuff.
+If you don’t fix the confidence then fear is only a step away.)
+So despite the fact I believed my coach and the despite the fact my coach has heard me speak on many occasion, so when they say you are an awesome speaker, then you really have to accept you are an awesome speaker I still was feeling concerned at a level I didn’t want to take to the event.

 “Where is your evidence Mandie?”
 I asked.
 “Have you got on a stage before and tanked it?”